zen-fs/core/contributing.md

 ## NPM vs 3rd party package managers

-ZenFS used `npm` rather than `pnpm` or `yarn` since it makes it easier for new contributors and simplifies tooling.
+ZenFS uses `npm` rather than `pnpm` or `yarn` since it makes it easier for new contributors and simplifies tooling.

 ## Building

-You can build the project with `npm run build`, or run watch mode with `npm run dev`.
+You can build the project with `npm run build` or simply `tsc`, or run watch mode with `npm run dev`.
+ZenFS builds using `tsc` targetting ES2020.

-ZenFS produces two builds: One using `tsc`, which is meant for almost all use cases, and `esbuild` which bundles the project into a single minified file for browsers.

 ## Formatting